tejas31007/goa-trip-backend/README.md

 ## ❤️ About This Project

 This app was built overnight out of excitement for the group’s Goa trip — evolving from a simple idea into a fully working system.
 Created with ❤️, caffeine, and absolutely 0 hours of sleep.
+Collecting GitHub achievements 🚀